bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 ## Instructor Notes

 * This last phase of the boot camp is more about being employer-ready, improving the skills they have already learned, and making their web applications more performant and efficient.
 Students will focus on "Life after the Boot Camp".
-Be sure to prepare and read over the activities before your class begins.
-Try to anticipate any questions students may have.
+*Be sure to prepare and read over the activities before your class begins.
+*Think about the questions you had when preparing your job search, and try to anticipate any questions students may have.

 * **Important**: to avoid continuous npm installs, all of this week's activities' Solved and Unsolved folders include only a `src` folder.
 Similar to Module 20, use the given web application [00-React-App](../../01-Class-Content/22-State/01-Activities/00-React-App) and swap out the `src` folder for each activity.
 It's recommended that you completely restart the dev server between activities.